Wet Weather Recommendations

 - If you have a wet basement and do not have a sump pump, install one.
 Do not discharge sump pump water to the street.

-The PA Public Utility Commission (PUC) provides the following tips to deal with utilities issues for individuals experiencing flooding.
+The Pennsylvania Public Utility Commission (PUC) provides the following tips to deal with utility issues for individuals experiencing flooding:

 - Don’t touch or get near any fallen lines.

 - Stay away from objects or puddles in contact with downed power lines.